Trontor/ALDS/avl-tree-rotation.md

 ### Right-Left Rotation

-Mirror of the p
+Mirror of the previous Left-Right rotation.

-revious Left-Right rotation.
 Let's speed through this.

 ​         **c** = 14 (**-2**)
       /